German court to hear case against ESM, ECB bond-buying in June

-BERLIN Germany's Constitutional Court will hold a public hearing on June 11 and 12 on complaints against the euro zone's bailout fund, the European Stability Mechanism (ESM) and the European Central Bank's bond-buying programme.
+BERLIN Germany's Constitutional Court said on Friday it would hold a public hearing on complaints against the euro zone's bailout fund, the European Stability Mechanism (ESM), and the European Central Bank's bond-buying programme on June 11 and 12.

 The complaints, seven in total, reflect German unease about the mounting costs of dealing with the three-year debt crisis and fears that the ECB bond-buying programme may violate the taboo against direct central bank financing of state budgets.